Timelike entanglement entropy Revisited: Discussions

 \section{Discussions}

 In this letter, using known results in algebraic QFT, we proposed a rigorous definition for timelike entanglement entropy in QFT of general dimensions.
 The key insight is that timelike entanglement entropy depends only on the timelike interval and is real-valued.
+However, our proposal may not apply to quantum field theories with defects or to generalized free field theories, where additivity or primitive causality is absent.

 The algebra of observables has attracted significant attention recently in quantum gravity and holography \citep{Leutheusser2023,Leutheusser2023a,Witten:2021unn,Penington:2023dql}.
 In particular, the algebra of an observer's worldline plays a central role in recent developments in quantum gravity \citep{Chandrasekaran:2022cip,Witten:2023qsv,Witten:2023xze}.
 The timelike tube theorem has been generalized to QFTs in curved spacetime \citep{Strohmaier2000,Strohmaier2023,Strohmaier2023a}, which, in principle, allows us to define the timelike entanglement entropy in the presence of gravity.